-What's the FTC?
+What Is the FTC?

 The FTC is a federal agency that helps consumers, including apartment tenants, prevent fraudulent, deceptive, and unfair business practices and to provide information to help consumers identify and avoid scams.

-Why Report a Scam?
+Why Report an Apartment Rental Scam?

 It's a good idea to report a scam to the FTC, even if you've taken other steps, such as contacting the police.

 - You might be able to help bring the individuals behind the scam to justice.

 - You might be able to get your money back (if the individuals are caught).